thomsonreuters/eessi-as4.net/output/doc/wiki/runtime/advanced-features/how-to-dynamic-discovery.md

 - **DocumentIdentifier**: used to retrieve the correct SMP information when calling the SMP service
 - **DocumentScheme**: used to retrieve the correct SMP information when calling the SMP service

-> Note that when the either the `DocumentIdentifier` or `DocumentScheme` is missing from the configured properties, the profile will make an extra call to retrieve them.
+> Note: when both the `DocumentIdentifier` or `DocumentScheme` are missing from the configured properties, the profile will make an extra call to retrieve them.
+Both properties have to be either specified or unspecified.

 All properties can be configured in the _Sending Processing Mode_: